adilanwar2399/ESBMC-ibmc/README.md

 # Running the pipelines

-We have tested the running the pipeline script with Python version 3.10.11.
+We have tested running the pipeline scripts with Python version 3.10.11.
 We expect them to work with similar versions of Python, but cannot guarantee it.
 The scripts require the Python  `openai` package at version 0.28.
 This can be installed by:

 ```
 python3 -m pip install openai==0.28